Software, where to begin?

 Design Suites Parameters.

-Design suites in my opinion give you vector drawing, image editing and page layout capabilities ion one package.
+Design suites in my opinion give you vector drawing, image editing and page layout capabilities in one package.

 Professional Design Suites support the GDI (Graphics Device Interface) or what ever they call the new updates to it, I believe it's GDI+ as well as the MAC vesion of this interface.
 This feature allows the graphics applications to function with office applications and printers.
-A design suite must also support Postscript 3 and PDF, the ICC Color Management (International Color Consortium) as the base of core technology support.
+A design suite must also support Postscript 3, PDF and the ICC Color Management (International Color Consortium) as the base of core technology support.
 This technology allows support for professional output technology including all postscript and PDF including live transparency output.
-Professional Suites support the core color models of RGB, LAB, CMYK and Device N color intransparency at the least and in many cases many more color models.
+Professional Suites support the core color models of RGB, LAB, CMYK and Device N color in transparency at least and in many cases many more color models.

 Pro designers who share their work for others to edit.

 Adobe is the most compatible as most users have it.
 The problem is that Adobe Illustrator many times makes files that only work in Adobe Illustrator, which really ticks people off if they want a to place complex Illustrator files in CorelDRAW, Inkscape or Publisher.
 Also layered Photoshop files really only work 100% of the time in Photoshop and many times only in the same version the file was created in.